SimonLim03/Projects-Portfolio/README.md

 # Portfolio

-Hello
-my name is Simon Lim and I have recently graduated my Master's in Data Science at the University of Technology Sydney (UTS).

 <p>During my academic journey, I had the opportunity to apply and enhance my technical skills through various projects, where I utilized a range of tools and technologies.